ondratu/extendparser/README.rst

 Include
 ~~~~~~~
-Include class can append content of other configuration to calling.
+Include class can append content from other configuration files.
 Let's have
 these configuration files:

 .. code:: ini